dkandalov/kotlin-99/readme.md

 > Node("a", Node("b", End, Node("c")), Node("d")).layout2()
 T[3,1]('a T[1,2]('b .
 T[2,3]('c . .))
 T[5,2]('d . .))
 ```
-The tree in the picture can be constructed with ``listOf('n','k','m','c','a','e','d','g','u','p','q').toTree()``.
+The tree in the picture can be constructed with ``"nkmcaedgupq".toList().toTree()``.

 ### [P66][] (***) Layout a binary tree (3).
-Yet another layout strategy is shown in the illustration below.
+Yet another layout strategy is shown in the illustration below
+(note that it is not the same tree as in the previous problem).

 <img style="float: center;" src="https://raw.githubusercontent.com/dkandalov/kotlin-99/master/img/p66.gif">